maidieho/-ISAD251-Coursework-01-CafeO/README.md

 ## Application Factsheet
 ### Background
 This database driven application is a simple three tier application having a simple browser-based client, middleware coded in a server-side language of C# and a database contained in a Microsoft SQL database.
 It is developed for use in a tea-room/cafe which provides the functionalities for the customer user to order the product, in addition to the admin user to create and enter details of the product for sale.
-According two the requirements, only two types of product, i.e. tea and cake, are included in this application.
+According to the requirements, only two types of product, i.e. tea and cake, are included in this application.

 ### Scope
 Besides, the features of this application is based on the requirements listed below: